krlicmuhamed/awesome-actionhero/README.md

 ## Authentication and Authorization
 *Plugins for implementing authentication and authorization.*
-- [ah-jwtauth2-plugin](https://github.com/ifavo/ah-jwtauth-plugin) - This useful plugin enables Auth0 jsonwebtoken to allow token authentication of actions.
+- [ah-jwtauth2-plugin](https://github.com/ifavo/ah-jwtauth-plugin) - This useful plugin is using Auth0 jsonwebtoken to allow token authentication of actions.

 ## Miscellaneous
 *Misc plugins for actionhero.*